cdl-geneseo/geneseo-dictionary/P/Post.md

 # Post

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Post

 Created by  Unknown User (afl1), last modified on Nov 20, 2012

 (v.)
 To submit something on a website.(n.)
 A submission made onto a website.(Littman, N-R, 2012)